-Enhancing fraud controls and processes - the Counter Fraud Team work closely with Internal Audit colleagues to ensure that a robust control framework is in place within the Council, and recommendations to rectify any system weaknesses are recorded and monitored via our centralised tracking system.
+Enhancing fraud controls and processes

+The Counter Fraud Team work closely with Internal Audit colleagues to ensure that a robust control framework is in place within the Council, and recommendations to rectify any system weaknesses are recorded and monitored via our centralised tracking system.
+We will consider the implications of the new offence 'failure to prevent fraud' when considering the control framework and making recommendations.

-Making the best use of information and technology - a collaborative approach is adopted, working with colleagues in other authorities on data matching initiatives to help prevent fraud throughout Essex.
+Making the best use of information and technology

+A collaborative approach is adopted, working with colleagues in other authorities on data matching initiatives to help prevent fraud throughout Essex.
 We participate in mandatory National initiatives, for example the National Fraud initiative (NFI) on a biennial basis and also subscribe to other data matching initiatives to help identify any errors or fraudulent activity.

+Data analytics

-Data analytics - the Counter Fraud Team has a dedicated Data Analyst who completes a programme of internal data matching initiatives to help to identify erroneous or fraudulent transactions and take remedial action as necessary.
+The Counter Fraud Team has a dedicated Data Analyst who completes a programme of internal data matching initiatives to help to identify erroneous or fraudulent transactions and take remedial action as necessary.

-Developing a more effective anti-fraud culture - the culture of an organisation can represent one of its greatest defences against fraud and corruption.
+Developing an effective anti-fraud culture

+The culture of an organisation can represent one of its greatest defences against fraud and corruption.
 All Members and employees have a responsibility for promoting a culture of good governance by ensuring that effective measures are in place to prevent fraud and corruption and by promptly identifying and reporting potential instances for investigation.
 We have a Whistleblowing Policy in place to ensure that suspicions of fraud and error may be reported and robustly investigated.

-Communicating its activity and successes - The Council will make best use of its communications strategy to highlight instances of fraud, for the purposes of seeking the maximum deterrence effect.
+Communicating its activity and successes

+The Council will make best use of its communications strategy to highlight instances of fraud, for the purposes of seeking the maximum deterrence effect.
 We proactively share with key staff fraud alerts and emerging risks.